OEUG99/Knowledge-Garden/pages/Buddhism.md

 				- The Truth of the Path That Leads to the Cessation of [[Dukkha]] (Magga). logseq.order-list-type:: number
 		- ### Noble Eightfold Path
-			- The Noble Eightfold Path is
+			- The Noble Eightfold Path outlines the path one can take for achieving enlightenment and liberation from suffering (Nirvana).
-		-
+			- It is considered one of the core teachings of the Buddha.
+Each of the paths are interconnected, -
 		-